wp-plugins/nextgen-facebook/readme.txt

 = 6.7.4.1 =

-*7742 lines in 35 files, with 41 classes and 265 functions*
+*7740 lines in 35 files, with 41 classes and 265 functions.*

 *Free* and Pro Versions:

-* Added the separator value to the `wp_title()` call for titles from SEO plugins, allowing them to use or ignore the separator.
+* Added a separator value to the `wp_title()` call for titles from SEO plugins, allowing them to use (or ignore) the separator.
+* Moved the WordPress version check code into the plugin activation method.

 = 6.7.4 =